AbhiXverse/Solidity-journey/Day 02/Solidity Notes.md

 - Contract Interface & Number Handling:
      -  Interface are like a list of rules a contract must follow
      - They only define function names but don't include the actual code.
-     - When compiled, they generate an ABI (Application Binary Inf)
+     - When compiled, they generate an ABI (Application Binary Interface), which helps other contract or apps interact with them.
+-